danmek/Faces/README.md

 # Context
-This is a user manual for the FaceNet vs FaceTransformers project by Dana Mekler.
+This is a user manual for the project Computer Vision for Face Recognition using FaceNet vs Face Transformer by Dana Mekler.
+The website is publically available at https://danmek.github.io/Faces/.

 # HTML
 The project contains 4 static HTML pages with the following information: